acikgozb/dotfiles/setup/roles/acikgozb.nvim/README.md

 # acikgozb.nvim

-This role is mainly responsible from installing Neovim to the host.
+This role is mainly responsible from installing Neovim to a given host.
 Along with it, it also installs the languages used within Neovim and enables the tools used inside Neovim for the shell as well.

 The languages and the tools are installed locally for each user.